cs3216/cs3216.github.io/website/coursework/product-design/index.md

 As you are designing a product for the real world, it is also important to ensure that your ideas and business logic are sound, realistic, and executable.
 Answer these questions:

 1. How will your product acquire users?
 Why will users use your product over what they are currently doing to solve the problem?
+Here are some guiding questions that might assist you in answering this question:

+   - What does your product bring to the table?
+   - What differentiates it over the competition?
+   - Why would someone choose your solution over another?

 2. How will your product be executed?
+Here are some guiding questions that might assist you in answering this question:

+   - What resources or data does your product need?
+   - What are some stakeholders that you might have to work with?
+   - Are there legal/bureaucratic restrictions and/or limitations in introducing such a product?
+   - Are there social issues or barriers to consider, that might affect the adoption of your product?
+   - What are some potential dealbreakers that could stop your product from reaching the market?

 :::info Milestone